Although they’re certainly not the most popular model of mattress on the market today, airbeds come with a surprising number of advantages.

 Comfort layers also make a big difference when it comes to the quality of your airbed.

-The options here are typically pretty similar to what you’ll find in a typical innerspring mattress (and you can read more about the specifics here).
+The options here are typically pretty similar to what you’ll find in a typical innerspring mattress.

 In general, you don’t usually need more than a couple inches of comfort layer on your airbed.